Shearless bifurcations in particle transport for reversed shear tokamaks: Drift-Wave Model

 Writing Eq. (\ref{eqm}) in components, and taking into account the large aspect ratio approximation, there results

-The guiding center equations of motion \eqref{eqr}-\eqref{eqf} are written in terms of the three radial profiles to be considered in this work.
+The guiding-center equations of motion \eqref{eqr}-\eqref{eqf} are written in terms of the three radial profiles to be considered in this work.
 Defining action and angle variables \cite{horton98}, $I=(r/a)^2$ and $\psi = M\theta - L\varphi$, and performing a normalization (Appendix \ref{appendixA}), the set of three equations reduces to just two: